Skip to content

 Pre-defined Build Commands

-jeka base: pack # Runs tests + creates jars
+jeka base: pack # Run tests and create application JARs

-jeka base: runJar # Runs the jar generated by the above command
+jeka base: runJar # Execute the generated JAR

-jeka base: info # Displays project configuration info
+jeka base: info # Display project configuration and dependencies

 Create a Library